1Lucky Beryl Gemstone – a Little Known Superstitiously Endowed Gemstone

-Those who study folklore often wonder if the custom of wearing gems, such as beryl and other precious or semi-precious stones in jewelry didn’t originate in the mysticism surrounding them or whether these precious and semi-precious stones were just mere ornaments.
+Those who study folklore often wonder about the custom of wearing gems.
+Gems such as beryl and other precious or semi-precious stones in jewelry.
+Did they originate in the mysticism surrounding them?
+Or whether these precious and semi-precious stones were just mere ornaments.

-Back in 1220 Arnoldus Saxo reported that “in addition to other virtues that beryl gave help against foes in battle or litigation; the wearer was rendered unconquerable and at the same time amiable, while his intellect was quickened and he was cured of laziness.”
+Back in 1220 Arnoldus Saxo reported that “in addition to other virtues that beryl gave help against foes in battle or litigation; the wearer was rendered unconquerable.
+Plus at the same time amiable, while his intellect was quickened and he was cured of laziness.”

 The Gemstone Beryl

 Color: Colorless, White, Red, Blue, Green, Yellow, Orange, Pink, Purple, and Brown

 Beryl is not well known to the general public but is one of the most important gem minerals.
 Pure beryl is colorless, but it is frequently tinted by impurities; possible colors are green, blue, yellow, red, and white.

 The many different impurities give beryl its varied coloration.
 Without these splendid color varieties, beryl would be a rather ordinary gemstone with only average fire and brilliance.
 Emerald is the green and aquamarine is the blue variety of beryl.
 The name beryl is used for the red and golden varieties.

 The most common lucky beryl gemstones are Emerald and Aquamarine.
 Both Emerald and Aquamarine have a lot of powers and attributes attributed to them.
 Here are some of them:

 · *Has the power to increase the wearer’s attractiveness to the opposite sex.